DevAkaya/Elysium/Mindboard/Philosophy/The Akayan Sermon.md

 O Reader!
 Abstain from pondering the conundrums of reality in excess.
 Indeed, within the affair of such matters resides a grotesque epiphany that only consumes and intoxicates.
 Surely I fear for you the torment and an imposition of such grievous matters.

 Within his (Akaya) life resided a repository of dark and scarring nights that of which cast forth a fleeting demon overbearing in stature named nihilism.
 His quintessence flew through the weaves of Akaya consuming a biased distribution of his mind.
 Blessed are those who are free from the shackles of consuming thoughts.
-Indeed, if such a grotesque epiphany were to seize thy; despair for even the atoms is expected.
+Indeed, if such a grotesque epiphany were to seize the strongest of minds; despair for even the atoms is expected.

-So if it was said to Akaya “from which ideological substrate are your neurotic words brought forth?“ Say: “O Foolish Bastard!
+So if it was said to Akaya “from which ideological substrate is your neurotic sophistry brought forth?“ Say: “O Foolish Bastard!
 Adorned for you is the love of adamancy and disfigured for you is the gift of graciousness”

 Propounded by your benefactor (The Demon) is the woeful; most corrosive affair that life is merely a biased accident, gushed forth by sexual desire, that verily the universe and its residents have no moral order, no truth, no spirituality, no God.

-That the long-suffering and all of mankind shall be driven by insatiable lusts and that mankind shall be drunk on (The: Unliberated)/tormented by the arrogance of power, the hypocritical, the deluded, the self-seeking.
+That the long-suffering and all mankind shall be driven by insatiable lusts and that mankind shall be drunk on (The: Unliberated) or tormented by the arrogance of power, the hypocritical, the deluded, the self-seeking.
 Tormented by a symphony of vast anxieties and suffering that continues until their death.

-They () convinced that the gratification of desire is life's sole aim, bound by a hundred shackles of hope, enslaved by their greed, they squander their time dishonestly piling up mountains of wealth.
+They are convinced that the gratification of desire is life's sole aim, bound by a hundred shackles of hope, enslaved by their greed, they squander their time dishonestly piling up mountains of wealth.

 "Today I got this desire, and tomorrow I will get that one; all these riches are mine, and soon I will have even more.
 Already I have killed these enemies, and soon I will kill the rest.
 I am the lord, the enjoyer, successful, happy, and strong, noble, and rich, and famous.
 Who on earth is my equal?”